olizilla/oli.zilla.org.uk/_posts/2013-01-20-if-only-you-knew-plain-text.markdown

 It can track changes, and you can use the margins to flirt about the best bits to bold all you like.
 It's still a weird simulacra/homage chimera of a Word doc, but it's at least a single shared editable resource, which I believe is what you said you were after.

 - Plain text and version control.
 An awesome solution, with the one drawback that it's apparent simplicity masks a velociraptor of complexity that'll fold your mind into a party hat and leave you with no tears left to cry.
-By way of an example the most popular version control tool out their right now is called Git.
+As if as a warning, the version control system du jour is called Git.
 It's great, and it will kill again.
 So yeah, maybe stick to a googledoc, or better still, do use plain text and version control, but be safe, and cover it with this: http://gist.io/ or this: http://prose.io

 I can see that after sitting you down and telling you that emailing Word docs was more dangerous than chainsaw juggling, you were hoping for more of a worked example all up in here.
 We'll come back to it later, but hopefully you get the theory.
 Try not panic in the meantime, I'm sure it'll be fine.